fsprojects/TickSpec/README.md

 3. Run via your normal test runners or plugins (xUnit, NUnit or standalone)

-4. Set breakpoints in the scenarios and go.
-This is currently supported in .NET Framework version of TickSpec only, .NET Standard version alows debugging of implementation only.
+4. Set breakpoints in the scenarios, step definitions or your code and go (setting breakpoints in the Gherkin is currently not supported in .NET Standard version)

 Example video: http://www.youtube.com/watch?v=UuTL3nj9fIE